fossas/fossa-cli/docs/references/experimental/msb/README.md

 ### Link a binary’s fingerprint to a user project

 When the source of a library is available, FOSSA can scan that library for its dependencies and associate one or more binaries with the project.
-Then, when scanning a downstream project that uses one of those binaries, all the dependency information from the library will appear as deep dependency information for the downstream project.
+Then, when scanning a downstream project that uses one of those binaries, all the dependency information from the library will appear as transitive dependency information for the downstream project.

 To link one or more binaries to a project, use `--experimental-link-project-binary`.